LeeBadal/yatzy-api/README.md

 ```

 ## Running Tests
-To run tests, go to the directory you want to run the tests in.
+To run tests, navigate to the test directory.

 Then run:
 ```bash